From feeders to vegetables to supplements and more… answering the question “What do bearded dragons eat?” can be tricky for new owners.

 - 50-75 phoenix worms per day

-Greens & Veggies for a Juvenile Bearded Dragon
+Greens & Vegetables for a Juvenile Bearded Dragon

-At this point, I would really recommend that you start incorporating more greens in their diet and also allowing them to try different types as well.
+At this point, I would really recommend that you start incorporating more greens and vegetables in their diet and also allowing them to try different types as well.
 Variety is key!

 Once your bearded dragon is 12 months of age, they will ideally be getting ready to have a diet that is roughly 50-50 between feeders and greens.
 As the continue on toward maturation at 18 months, the green intake will raise to eventually be around 80%, whereas the feeder intake will lower to be about 20%.